ShyftXero/sshcat/README.md

 ## Features

-- Easy to use: Just specify the command you want the SSH server to pipe to.
+- Easy to use: Just specify the command, username, password, and portyou want the SSH server to pipe to.
-- Based on Paramiko: Makes use of the robust SSH library.
-- Customizable: Choose your own username, password, and port.

 ## Usage